balunist/mbp_docs2/source/the_basics/overview.rst

 New in the Plus version, a fouth arrangement type, :blue-bold:`Arrange using True Shapes of components`, uses Fusion 360's native arrange functionality to perform true nesting of components on boards.
-This option provides full rotation and part-on-part for the best possible material utilization.
+This option provides full rotation and part-in-part for the best possible material utilization.
 See :ref:`arrange_type-label` for details.

 Grain Direction
 ===============